chuakid/Kado/README.md

 ### Description

-> Kado is designed as a mobile application that serves students' need of studying the notes they took down using digital flashcards.
+- Kado is designed as a mobile application that serves students' need of studying the notes they took down using digital flashcards.

-> Users can customized stacks and cards with the option of placing a tag to each stacks.
+- Users can customized stacks and cards with the option of placing a tag to each stacks.
 There are 2 types of card: Front-Back and Fill-In-The-Blank.

-> Our application can be accessed from web browser at: <https://kado.vercel.app/>
-> Our application can be used by installing our Kado <a href="https://drive.google.com/file/d/1x0cKW8Kx_S5ReRgGJ64dZ2Az6B8hCmBU/view?usp=share_link">APK file</a> .
+- Our application can be used by installing our Kado <a href="https://drive.google.com/file/d/1x0cKW8Kx_S5ReRgGJ64dZ2Az6B8hCmBU/view?usp=share_link">APK file</a> .

-> For more information, you may refer to this <a href="https://drive.google.com/file/d/1jePeCqwEFTXZzWohs4FgmaxjhYTCLmZV/view?usp=sharing">PDF documentation</a> .
+- For more information, you may refer to this <a href="https://drive.google.com/file/d/1jePeCqwEFTXZzWohs4FgmaxjhYTCLmZV/view?usp=sharing">PDF documentation</a> .

 ### Challenges